safing/docs/portmaster/guides/contribute.md

 ### Ask Your Favorite Creators For Reviews

-Think of your favorite creators and shows.
-It could be YouTubers, Newsletters, blogs, guides, lists, radio shows, podcasts and so on.
+A big help to us would be if you could think of your favorite creators and shows: It could be YouTubers, Newsletters, guides, podcasts and so on.
 Do these creators know about Portmaster already?
 Would they enjoy sharing a review on their show?
 Give them a ping and ask them what they think about Portmaster.
 This could domino effect into hundreds of thousands of people getting better privacy!

 ### Do You Have An Audience?

-Are you a creator or do you give recommendations?
-No matter what you think of Portmaster - we'd love for you to have a look and tell your audience what you think!
+If you are a creator or someone who gives recommendations, no matter what you think of Portmaster - we'd love for you to have a look and tell your audience what you think!

 Optionally, give us a ping after to brighten our day.